browserengineering/book/book/visual-effects.md

     return 0
 ```

-`CircleMask` is new, and means "clip the content to a circle".^[It's called
-"mask" because masking is the generalization of clipping.
-A mask can be
- an arbitrary bitmap that need not be closed or define any specific shape.]
-The only tricky part is how to implement the `CircleMask` class.
-This will use a
-new compositing mode called [destination-in][dst-in].
-It is defined
+Destination-in compositing is defined [here][dst-in], and basically means
-as the backdrop color multiplied by the alpha channel of the source color.
-The circle drawn in the code above defines a region of non-zero
-alpha, and so all pixels fo the backdrop not within the circle will become
+"keep the pixels of the backdrop surface that intersect with the source
-transparent black.
+ surface".
+The color is not important, it's just the alpha that matters.
+In this case, the source surface is the circle, and the backdrop surface is the
+thing we want to clip, so destination-in fits perfectly.

 [dst-in]: https://drafts.fxtf.org/compositing-1/#porterduffcompositingoperators_dstin

-Here is the implementation in Python:
+Here is the implementation of destination-in compositing in demo Python:

 ``` {.python expected=False}
 def composite(source_color, backdrop_color):